Epicalable/JARVIS/README.md

-## What kind of API should I subscribe to?
+## What Are The APIs should I subscribe to?
 When completed installing, by default you can chat with J.A.R.V.I.S using temporary APIs provided to you.
 But if you want it to be personalised then it is best to activate the API.
 To do that you will need to head to:

 1. https://newsapi.org/ : For Live News, Morning Briefings and News Headlines.